Dejulia489/Dejulia489.github.io/_posts/2017-05-06-InstallingPowershellOnLinux.md

 title: Powershell How to Install Powershell on Linux Ubuntu
 ---

 Now that we have our new Linux Virtual Machine running in Hyper V lets work on installing Powershell.
 Powershell in now an [open source](https://github.com/PowerShell/PowerShell) project on GitHub and is available for both Linux and Mac.
-We will first need to logon to our Media Server and open the Terminal.
+We will first need to logon to our Media Server we created in a previous post titled [Powershell How to Create a Virtual Machine in Hyper V](https://dejulia489.github.io/2017-05-06-CreateHyperVVM/) and open the Terminal.

 # Install

+First we will need to setup a public repository.

 ###### We can use the snippet below to Import the public repository GPG keys.